How to Start Hand Lettering: Simple Beginner’s Guide

 Script

-Script lettering is usually connected, cursive-like lettering.
+Script lettering is connected, cursive-like lettering.

 Here are some examples of script letters: